jpetazzo/intro-to-docker/slides/Container_Network_Model/Body.md

 * The features we've seen so far only work when all containers are on a single host.
 * If containers span multiple hosts, we need an *overlay* network to connect them together.
-* Docker ships with a default network plugin, `overlay`, implementing an overlay network leveraging VXLAN and a key/value store.
+* Docker ships with a default network plugin, `overlay`, implementing an overlay network leveraging VXLAN.
 * Other plugins (Weave, Calico...) can provide overlay networks as well.
 * Once you have an overlay network, *all the features that we've used in this chapter work identically.*

-<!SLIDE printonly>
+<!SLIDE pprintonly>
 # Multi-host networking (overlay)

 Out of the scope for this intro-level workshop!

 Very short instructions:

-- deploy a key/value store (Consul, Etcd, or Zookeeper)
-- add two extra flags to your Docker Engine
-- you can now create networks using the overlay driver!

-When you create a network on one host with the overlay driver, it appears automatically on all other hosts.

-Containers placed on the same networks are able to resolve and ping as if they were local.

-The overlay network is based on VXLAN and stores neighbor info in the key/value store.
+- enable Swarm Mode (`docker swarm init` then `docker swarm join` on other nodes)
+- `docker network create mynet --driver overlay`
+- `docker service create --network mynet myimage`

+See http://jpetazzo.github.io/orchestration-workshop for all the deets about clustering!

 <!SLIDE printonly>
 # Multi-host networking (plugins)